danfuzz/samizdat/README.md

 ### Existing pieces

+These all exist in some form, though most are still very much in-progress.

 * `samex-naif` &mdash; Simple interpreter, written in C.

   This is an interpreter for Layer 0 of the language, which can be paired